MrBounty/ZipponDB/README.md

 ## GRAB

-The main action is `GRAB`, this will parse files and return data.
+The main action is `GRAB`, it parse files and return data.
 ```js
 GRAB User {name = 'Bob' AND (age > 30 OR age < 10)}
 ```

-Can use [] before the filter to tell what to return.
+Using `[]` before the filter tell what to return.
 ```js
 GRAB User [id, email] {name = 'Bob'}
 ```